Preparing Your Child for School: Communication Skills That Matter

 Social communication skills are incredibly nuanced.
 Your child needs to master several key areas:

-Our social skills development programs recognise that every child learns differently.
-We work individually and in small groups to practice real-life scenarios through role-playing, group discussions, and understanding social nuances like when someone is joking versus being serious.
+Our social skill development programmes recognise that every child learns differently.
+We work individually and in small groups to practice real-life scenarios through role-playing, group discussions, and understanding social nuances, like when someone is joking versus being serious.

 Alternative and Augmentative Communication: Supporting All Learners

-For some children, spoken words just won’t be their thing and that’s ok.
-Some children derive tremendous value from augmentative and alternative communication (AAC) systems.
+For some children, spoken word just won’t be their thing and that’s fine.
+2 Some children derive tremendous value from augmentative and alternative communication (AAC) systems.
 These could be photos, symbols, signing or communication aids.

-Through our Key Word Sign and Picture Exchange Communication System programs we support children to have other methods of communicating if they can’t use their mouth to talk – whether it’s to express what they need, want or are thinking.
+Through our Key Word Sign and Aided Language Stimulation programmes, we encourage children to have other methods of communication if they can’t use their mouths to talk—whether it’s to express what they need, want, or are thinking.

 We also collaborate closely with schools so that teachers will understand and be able to support your child’s use of the communication system.